 In continuation of Part – I, today I am presenting additional sources that helped me to strengthen my understanding of AWS cloud.
 Don’t assume that just completing one single course and practicing few question sets will help you to achieve the certification.

 In-depth Coverage and Question Sets

 Second part consists of 145+ videos totaling more than 6+ hours, with close to 15+ question sets, with each question set having an average of 10 questions, so in total 150 questions.
-In-depth explanation of every topic will help you to rewind most of the topics, you have learnt in Ryan’s lecture plus some additional scenarios.
+An in-depth explanation of every topic will help you to rewind most of the topics, you have learned in Ryan’s lecture plus some additional scenarios.

-To finish both part I and part II, it took me around 50+ hours.
+To finish both parts I and part II, it took me around 50+ hours.

 While Udemy courses will help you master AWS services, it is still worth going through FAQ of every AWS services.
 It is one of the best FAQ content, I have found till now.
 Questions in each FAQ cover lot of service specific features, cost impact, disaster recovery options etc. Anyone aspiring to be AWS certified must visit FAQ to have tight grip over every topic.
 Some of them are listed as below.

 Don’t consider this as final list, and you must read other FAQ as well.
 I have personally gone through almost all the FAQs and it took me around 100+ hours.